cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 The SDK was envisioned to be an npm-like framework for secure applications on top of Tendermint.
 It has become an advanced framework for custom application-specific blockchains.

-The aim of the SDK is to create an ecosystem of components that not only help spin up an application-specific blockchain but that also are customizable.
+The SDK aims to create an ecosystem of components that not only help spin up an application-specific blockchain but that also are customizable.
 With the SDK, developers no longer have to code every part of the blockchain.
 The Cosmos SDK includes tools to build command-line interfaces (CLIs), REST servers, and utility libraries.

 The ready-built modules of the Cosmos SDK can be easily used - It is as simple as importing modules into the application.
 Additionally, developers can create their own modules to introduce specific functionalities.
 It is expected that, with the growth of the ecosystem, the number of modules will grow, thereby facilitating the development of more complex applications.

 *Building on modular components, many of those you did not write yourself?
 Although it sounds like an increased potential for attacks, and faulty or malicious nodes operating undetected?
 One does not have to worry.*

 The Cosmos SDK is built on a foundation of the [object-capability model](https://docs.cosmos.network/master/core/ocap.html).
-It not only favors modularity, it also encapsulates code implementation.
+It not only favors modularity, but also encapsulates code implementation.
 In a nutshell, an object-capability model ensures that:

 * There is no way for objects in memory to be discovered just by going through the composed objects of others.
 * The only way to have references to objects is to have been given their references.